-Our Peruvian staff prepares three meals a day, six days a week, Monday through Saturday.
-Breakfast consists of juice, coffee, tea (regular and herb teas), fruit, yogurt, fresh baked bread, jams, and butter.
-In the field we have sandwiches, fruit, cookies, and chips.
-Dinners are typical Peruvian cooking and usually consist of three courses and fruit juice.
+Our Peruvian staff prepares 3 meals a day, 6 days a week, Monday through Saturday.
+Breakfast consists of juice, coffee, tea (regular and herb teas), fruit, yogurt, eggs, fresh-baked bread, jams, and butter.
+In the field, we eat packed lunches: sandwiches, fruit, cookies, and chips.
+Dinners are typical Peruvian cooking and consist of two or three courses and fruit juice.
 The first course is either soup or salad.
-Some common main courses are lomo saltado (stir fried beef and vegetables), aji de gallina (chicken in a cheese and chile sauce), fish in various sauces such as ajo de mojo (a garlic sauce) or chorrillana (a tomato, chile, and onion sauce), and stewed duck (a north coast specialty).
+Some common main courses are lomo saltado (stir fried beef and vegetables), aji de gallina (chicken in a cheese and chile sauce), fish in various sauces, such as ajo de mojo (a garlic sauce) or chorrillana (a tomato, chile, and onion sauce), ceviche, and stewed duck (a north coast specialty).
 For those who wish to give it a try, guinea pig is available.
 The main course is served with white rice or potatoes or both.
 Peruvian food is not even remotely like Mexican food, so banish all thoughts of tacos, burritos, and enchiladas.
 It is similar to Cuban, Puerto Rican, or Spanish cooking.
-Vegetarian meals are available; however, we can’t provide vegan meals.
 Dessert is served with dinner a few times a week.

-There is no language requirement for the program, as we have bilingual staff, however, if you would like to work to improve your Spanish skills we can arrange for tutoring with locals for a fee.
+There is no language requirement for the program, as we have bilingual staff.
+However, if you would like to work to improve your Spanish skills, we can arrange for tutoring with locals for a fee.